prof-rossetti/georgetown-opim-557-201810/notes/information-systems/apis.md

 # Software APIs Overview

-> Before you read this document, please first read about [Computer Networks](computer-networks.md).
+> Please first read about [Computer Networks](computer-networks.md).

-Humans often interface with software manually, using a **Graphical User Interface (GUI)** which most likely includes buttons, navigation menus, drag-and-drop functionality, etc.
+Today, the primary way for a human to interact with a computer-based information system is through a visually- and spatially-oriented interface known as a **Graphical User Interface (GUI)**.
+Common GUI interactions include clicking, dragging, tapping, and swiping.

-However, many applications also allow programmatic use.
-By specifying an **Application Programming Interface (API)**, or instructions on how to use the software programmatically, applications allow both humans and other applications to send data to the application and receive data from it.
+But many systems and software also or alternatively allow programmatic usage through textually-oriented interfaces known as **Application Programming Interface (API)**.
+APIs provide the instructions and mechanisms for a human or computer user to programmatically interact with the system.

-It is not uncommon for a system to also use its own public API to perform its own desired functionality.
+**Web Services** are APIs which facilitate the transmission of data across the Internet to and from some system.
+Web services usually provide servers which accept HTTP requests at specified URLs and return responses containing textual information in a machine-readable format.

-Most of todays popular APIs are **Web Services** which accept HTTP requests at specified URLs and return responses to fulfill those requests.
-Here are some example APIs and API providers:
+Here are some example web services:

  + [New York Times APIs](http://developer.nytimes.com/docs)
  + [Google APIs](https://developers.google.com/apis-explorer/#p/)